-A femoral hernia, also a form of groin hernia, is when fatty tissue, or part of your bowel, pokes through a weak spot in the abdominal wall into the femoral canal, through which blood vessels pass to and from your leg.
-During surgery, the bulge is pushed back into place, and the abdominal wall is strengthened.
+A femoral hernia, also a form of groin hernia, is when fatty tissue or part of your bowel pokes through a weak spot in the abdominal wall into the femoral canal, through which blood vessels pass to and from your leg.
+During surgery, again, the bulge is pushed back into place, and the abdominal wall is strengthened.
 Either keyhole or open surgery can be performed in these cases.

-Minor plastic surgery is performed to remove unsightly moles, scars, birth marks and cysts that are benign.
+Surgery is performed to remove unsightly moles, scars, birth marks and cysts that are benign.
 These are procedures that require your GP to secure funding prior to referral and treatment.